 All full-time music majors must be enrolled in an ensemble every semester based on their principal performing area.
 Voice principals must be enrolled in a choral ensemble each semester.
+If the chosen choral ensemble is a group other than College Choir, the student must concurrently enroll in, or participate in, College Choir.
 Instrumental principals must be enrolled in an instrumental ensemble each semester.
-Keyboard principals will be given latitude on ensemble selection based on interest.
-Guitar principals must enroll in the Guitar Ensemble each semester beginning with the sophomore level of applied study (MUS 250I).
+Guitar and keyboard principals will enroll in their respective ensembles upon recommendation of their professor.